lilianelendvai/reading-notes/README.md

 ## My learning journal for code fellows!

+Hello, and I'm Liliane Lendvai.
+Thank you for visiting my Reading Notes page for the Code Fellows 102 course.
+I live in the PNW / greater Seattle area, and as a former Californian, I'm constantly in awe of all the greenery up this way and not being in a constant drought.
+I'm a former music instructor, a current executive recruiter, and a newbie coder!

 ## Learning about bravery from a 10-year-old: what it means to have a Growth Mindset

 > **Ms. Lili, I don't think I should stay in band.
 I haven't been able to make a sound, and I'm really trying.
 But I just can't get it, and I don't think I can.**